Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Open Gromov-Witten disk invariants

 Since $\mu(b)=\mu(b_1)+\mu(b_2)$, this is equivalent to $|\beta_{j_0}|\geq \mu(b_2).$ However, by assumption.
 Thus, $U$ is never crossed.
 A similar cobordism argument holds for a strongly semi-positive deformation of $\omega$ and for a change of the representatives of the homology classes. \end{proof}

 If the moduli space of domains $\M_{k,l+1}$ is orientable, we can use its fundamental class as a (trivial) constraint and obtain a count of the maps passing through constraints only from $M$ and $L$, i.e.~a primary Gromov-Witten invariant.
+For example,

+where pt$^{\spcheck}$ is the Poincare dual of a point in $\RP^{2n-1}$; see Example \ref{ex_crcex}.
 When $\M_{k,l+1}$ is not orientable, however, $H_{\text{top}}(\M_{k,l+1};\Z)=0$, and we have to use different constraints in order to have an invariant count.
 This can be interpreted as a restriction on the domains of the maps.
-In order to define a count of maps without restricting the domains, one has to use constraints in $M$ and $L$ so that in a one parameter family the cut-down moduli space does not cross boundary divisors which contribute to the first Stiefel-Whitney class of $\M_{k,l+1}(M,A)$.
-This is the approach of \cite{Cho} and~\cite{Sol}. \\
+The next example demonstrates the non-triviality of the invariants in this case.